lbl-camera/berteley/paper/paper.md

 # Features
+To remedy the unique issues that appear when conducting topic modeling on a corpus of scientific articles a preprocessing suite was created and consists of the following steps:
+ - Remove empty strings
+ - Remove html tags
+ - Expand all contractions
+ - Remove all punctuation
+ - Remove excess whitespace created by the previous steps
+ - Lemmatization
+ - Standard and Scientifically-irrelevant stopword removal

+Users have the option of using individual functions, or make use of the `preprocess` function which acts as a wrapper and calls these functions in order.
+When working with a large corpus and reasonable computing resources users can also make use of the `preprocess_parallel` function to distribute the workload across multiple workers and keep track of all of their progress with a single progress bar.

+`BERTeley` also presents users with a choice of three language models pre-trained specifically on scientific articles: Specter, Aspire, and SciBERT.
+BERTopic requires little to no setup when the selected language model comes from the `SentenceTransformer` library.
+However, the Aspire and SciBERT language models are not available in this package, so several extra steps are required to obtain a model in the proper form to interface with BERTopic.
+Instead of requiring the user to take these steps, we offer a flexible hyperparameter for the language model.
+The language model argument can take in either a \texttt{SentenceTransformer}
+object if the user wishes to use a different language model, or it can also take in a string containing the name of one of the pre-selected models.
+If a proper string is passed, the model is downloaded and built for the user ready to interface with BERTopic.

+Finally, `BERTeley` provides topic modeling metric calculation at runtime.
+The most common metrics used to evaluate topic models are Topic Coherence and Topic Diversity\cite{metrics}.
+Topic Coherence is a measure of the word similarities of the top words within a given topic \cite{coherence}, and it works as a coefficient to gauge intra-cluster correlation.
+This measure ranges from $[-1, 1]$ where 1 indicates a perfect correlation between the topic words and -1 indicates that the topic words are not related at all.
+There are several variations of Topic Coherence which use different formulas for calculating the metric \cite{lisena-etal-2020-tomodapi}.
+Here we use the C\_v measure, which considers the co-occurrence of topic words in a predefined external corpus, as it has the highest correlation with human interpretation when evaluating topic models\cite{lisena-etal-2020-tomodapi}.

+Topic Diversity indicates the percentage of unique topic words and measures the repetitiveness of a topic model, with values ranging from $[0, 1]$, with 1 indicating that all topic words are unique and 0 indicating that there are no unique topic words \cite{DBLP:journals/corr/abs-1907-04907}.
+This metric works as a coefficient to gauge inter-cluster correlation.
+The `Octis` library provides a wealth of topic modeling metrics and means to calculate them.

 # Intended Use Case
+This package would allow users to expedite the literature review process on a project in a new domain that may be outside their area of expertise.
+When able to understand the types of content that is published in the area, researchers can focus on understanding documents in the relevant areas.

 # Acknowledgements

 This work was supported by the US Department of Energy (DOE) Office of Science Advanced Scientific Computing Research (ASCR) and Basic Energy Sciences (BES) under Contract No. DE-AC02-05CH11231 to the Center for Advanced Mathematics for Energy Research Applications (CAMERA) program.
-It also included support from the DOE ASCR-funded project Analysis and Machine Learning Across Domains (AMLXD), which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+It also included support from the DOE ASCR-funded project Analysis and Machine Learning Across Domains (AMLXD), which is supported by the Office of Science of the
+U.S. Department of Energy under Contract No. DE-AC02-05CH11231.

 # References